-If you’ve ever run out of water on a hike, you’re not alone, and you know how scary it can be to face miles or hours without a sip.
+If you have ever run out of water on a hike, you’re not alone, and you know how scary it can be to face miles or hours without a sip.

 That trip taught me many valuable lessons, one of which was the importance of estimating and managing my water consumption properly on a long hike.
 Although I didn’t run out of water, a series of mistakes led to me becoming dangerously dehydrated.